 Website Boston Children's Hospital

-Boston Children’s Hospital is a member postdoctoral training site of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and the candidate will be a member of the training faculty.
-Appointment at Harvard Medical School as Instructor, Assistant, or Associate Professor will be commensurate with experience.
+The Center for Neuropsychology includes 12 staff neuropsychologists based in the Departments of Psychiatry and Behavioral Sciences, Neurology, and Otolaryngology and Communication Enhancement.
+It is a member postdoctoral training site of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and the candidate will be a member of the training faculty.
+These positions are for an early to mid-career neuropsychologist with salary and Harvard Medical School faculty appointment, likely at the Instructor or Assistant Professor level, commensurate with experience.

 An earned doctorate from an APA/CPA accredited doctoral program and completion of an accredited internship are required as well as a postdoctoral residency in clinical neuropsychology.
 Competitive candidates for this position will have comprehensive training in pediatric neuropsychology, preferably in a medical setting.
 Candidates must be licensed by the Massachusetts Board of Registration of Psychologists at the time of hiring.

-Interested candidates are encouraged to send CV and a cover letter to Kaitlyn Fitzpatrick, Director, Deaf and Hard of Hearing Program, Kaitlyn.firstname.lastname@example.org
+Interested candidates are encouraged to send CV and a cover letter to Celiane Rey-Casserly, Director, Center for Neuropsychology, firstname.lastname@example.org

 To apply for this job email your details to email@example.com